 - SEO and technical site audits

-- content made for security decision-makers, like DevOps leads and CISOs
+- Content built for security decision-makers, including DevOps leads and CISOs

-- passive link building—100+ links a month for some
+- Passive link building (100+ links per month for some clients)

 When Siege Media Makes Sense